sckott/recology/_drafts/2015-11-11-open-schol.md

 * Openly licensed software that can be used in all settings (almost all our software is [MIT][mit] licensed)
 * Low level clients for many data science tools

 In some ways, rOpenSci could be considered to not be infrastructure.
 For example, we are specific to a single programming language.
 However, this could change in time as our focus changes.
-In addition, R is used widely across disciplines.
+In addition, R is used widely across disciplines, making our community of users and contributors quite diverse.

 ## Centralization